Investing term

 For example

-A stock at a 30 P/E growing earnings 30% a year has a PEG of 1 — the rich multiple looks reasonable given the growth, if the growth holds.
+A stock at a 30× P/E growing earnings 30% a year has a PEG of 1.0 — the rich multiple arguably justified by the fast growth — while a 30× P/E on 10% growth gives a PEG of 3.0, expensive for the growth.